 Which Probiotics Should I Take?

 Not all probiotics are created equal — not all strains are the same.
-Look for reputable companies that use high-quality ingredients that have been vetted and verified in science-based clinical studies.
+Look for reputable companies that use high-quality strains that have been vetted and verified in science-based clinical studies.

 It's also important to understand the different strains of probiotics so you can make an educated decision about what might work for you.